 IRS Publishes Guidance on Health Care Tax Credit, HR News, May 2010

-IRS Reaches Out to Small Employers on Heath Care Tax Credit, SHRM Online Benefits Discipline, April 2010
+IRS Reaches Out to Small Employers on Health Care Tax Credit, SHRM Online Benefits Discipline, April 2010

 SHRM Online Benefits Discipline